wangyu-/UDPspeeder/README.md

 [简体中文](/doc/README.zh-cn.md)

 ###### Note
-You can use udp2raw with UDPspeeder together to avoid UDP being blocked or being throttled. udp2raw：https://github.com/wangyu-/udp2raw-tunnel
+You can use udp2raw with UDPspeeder together to bypass UDP firewalls. udp2raw：https://github.com/wangyu-/udp2raw-tunnel